ibm-cloud-docs/power-iaas/modifying-instance.md

 You can resize a storage volume after its initial creation.
 To delete a volume, its status must indicate one of the following states: `available`, `error`, `error_restoring`, `error_extending`, or `error_managing`.
 Additionally, the storage volume cannot be deleted if it is migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.

 Resizing is not immediately available after you deploy a VM.
+Also, you cannot resize a volume that has a snapshot associated with it.
 {: important}

 1. Go to the IBM Cloud console and click **Storage volumes**.